Table of Contents

 - Culture ambassador: Assign an “ambassador” to put in the extra effort to make a new hire feel welcome and help explain the company culture.

 This looks different for every startup.
-Hotjar, for example, uses a Slack app called Donut to randomly pair up two team members for a 30-minute virtual coffee break chat.
+Hotjar, for example, uses a Slack application called Donut to randomly pair up two team members for a 30-minute virtual coffee break chat.
 Virtual team building activities can help employees feel more engaged and lead to better retention — despite the required stay at home orders.

 4. Encourage Open Feedback (and Implement)